jkitzes/datasci-lessons/lessons/jk-shell/tutorial.md

 first step in the read-execute-print loop that we mentioned earlier.
 In other words, the shell is now waiting for us to tell it to do something.

-We're now going to walk through three basic sets of skills related to the shell.
-First, we'll discuss how to use the shell as an alternate way of viewing and interacting with files and directories on your hard drive (similar to what you normally do with your mouse and graphical operating system).
-Second, we'll discuss how to use the shell to launch other useful command line programs that can perform tasks for us (similar to opening Excel to delete a column from a spreadsheet and saving the resulting file).
-Third, we'll discuss the concept of "doing small things well" and chaining different programs together to achieve an overall computing tasks, which is a mental model that is very important in scientific computing.
-Finally, we'll close with a discussion of how to "find things" (both file names and text within files) in the shell.

 1. Working with directories and files
 -------------------------------------